MattisLind/DECPROMEM/README.md

 7. The process repeats at 2 until all words has been read.
 8. If the result in the accumulator is zero when all words has vbeen read then we have a good checksum.

+### Firmware functions

+The firmware is used to initialize and test the board.
+The process is the following:
+1. Calculates the size of the board.
+There are two jumpers on the board which give the actual size of the board.
+I think actually this calculation is buggy for boards with 256 k chips!
+2. It compares the calculated size with the value used as base value for this memory array.
+If the base address indicate that we already configured 3 Megabytes of memory we bail out with an error code.
+3. Enable the memory board with the base value given from the system.
+4. If memory size of the board give that it will exceed the 3 meg limit it tests so that there is no response from the memory for addresses aboev 3 meg.
+5. It now enables the functionaity where  the memory board by design writes the oposite parity value which means that a read will cause a trap, thereby checking so that the parity circuits work.
+6. Sets back to normal partity handling and checks the entire array.
+7. If everything is ok it reports back the new base value which is essentially the old base value plus the size of this memory array.
+If something wrong has been detected then it will turn off the memory board and issue a fault code as return value.